itspriddle/josh.fail/_posts/2024-05-14-posix-shell-tutorial.md

 category: dev
 ---

-I found this [tutorial][1] POSIX shell scripting.
+I found this [tutorial][1] about POSIX shell scripting.
 I tend to stick with Bash myself, but this is a good resource for writing portable scripts where there is no Bash.

 [1]: {{ page.link }}